andrensegura/gbfes/README.md

-# GBF ES
+# Goblin Mage

-This chrome extension is meant to (*eventually*) make some things in Granblue Fantasy easier.
+This cute little chrome extension is meant to (*eventually*) make some things in Granblue Fantasy easier.

 What it can do right now: